 Different types of sling operations are available.
 These differences include:

 Which type of sling is recommended for you depends on your individual situation and needs.
 It also depends on the availability of different types of slings in your hospital and your surgeon’s experience with them.

 Slings can be considered in case of mild to moderate urinary stress incontinence.
 They are also recommended when other surgical treatments are not possible, or if you do not want to undergo major surgery.

 A sling may be a option after other procedures have failed.

 Each type of sling has specific characteristics, results, and possible complications.
 Ask your doctor about his or her experience with the sling suggested to you.

 How are slings implanted?

-For the procedure you usually receive spinal anaesthesia, but in some cases you may be recommended general anaesthesia.
-First, the doctor inserts a catheter to make sure that your bladder is completely empty during surgery.
+- The bladder is emptied.
+The surgeon inserts a catheter to make sure that your bladder is completely empty during surgery.

 How do I prepare for the procedure?